 Unlike ambient and desk lights, accent lights are viewed as optional.
 However, they are useful in adding a decorative element to any space.
 If you want to showcase a particular object or wall hanging, then accent lights are ideal.
 The use of accent lights in your small home office may be just what is needed to add a personal touch to your office’s decor.

-Small Home Office Storage Tips
+Home Office Storage Tips

+Creating storage in small spaces can be challenging, but totally do-able.
 As mentioned previously, if you choose a wall desk, it includes space not only for your computer, but additional storage for office supplies.
 This may alleviate the need for additional office furniture.
 However, you may find that you still need more storage space with a bookshelf and/or a filing cabinet.

 If you’re creating a home office “combo” in your bedroom or living room, you might consider getting some sort of room divider as well.